cybergis/cybergis-compute-core/docs/codebase.md

 Improvements:

 - Job may be too bloated
-- add other helpful fields to Git repo to support the manifest retrievals
+- ~~add other helpful fields to Git repo to support the manifest retrievals~~ (no longer needed with branch resolution)

 ### DB